 - Interstate 69 South - Madison, Hamilton & Marion Counties

-- Interstate 69 South - Crane to Interstate 64
+- Interstate 69 South - Monroe & Greene Counties

-The view of new Interstate 69 from the Indiana 57 south & 68 overpass shows construction vastly complete by November 7, 2011.
-Work on the overall road between SR 68 and Indiana 37 outside Bloomington will continue through 2014.
+The view of new Interstate 69 from the Indiana 57 south & 68 overpass showed construction vastly complete by November 7, 2011.
+Work on the overall road between SR 68 and Indiana 37 outside Bloomington continued through December 2015.

 |Indiana 57 joins Indiana 68 west for a half mile overlap through to the diamond interchange with Interstate 69.
 SR 57 turns southward onto Interstate 69 to junction Interstates 64-164.
 Photo taken 11/07/11.|